IMMM-SFA/tell/doc/source/user_guide.rst

 Details of the MLP predictive variables are included in the table below.
 The default parameter settings for training the MLP models are stored in the `mlp_settings.yml <https://github.com/IMMM-SFA/tell/blob/review/crvernon/tell/data/mlp_settings.yml>`_ file in the **tell** repository.
+The hyperparameters for the **tell** MLP models (e.g., hidden layer sizes, maximum iterations, and validation fraction) were determined using a grid search approach.

 .. list-table::
     :header-rows: 1